Macken-Lopez/Project_3/README.md

 Is there a relationship between tax value and log error?

-Log error is significantly different among the counties of LA County, Orange County and Ventura County?
+Is Log error is significantly different among the counties of LA County, Orange County and Ventura County?

 Does log error vary by when the house was sold?